top of page

 Under Review

-Presentation: WFA (Scheduled), INFORMS Annual Meeting, NFA, Chinese University of Hong Kong, Hong Kong University of Science and Technology, National University of Singapore, Purdue University, San Diego State University, University at Buffalo, University of Hong Kong
+Presentation: WFA, INFORMS, NFA, Chinese University of Hong Kong, Hong Kong University of Science and Technology, National University of Singapore, Purdue University, San Diego State University, University at Buffalo, University of Hong Kong

 ezgif.com-gif-maker.gif